 Scenario b) does not sound like it would change the world, and as one coffee-shop owner recently asked:

 “What difference can I make?
 I just run a wee coffee shop!”

-When this particular coffee shop owner got the calculator out though and it turns out that this business will reduce single-use plastic consumption this year by 5,100 2L Milk Jugs!!
+When this particular coffee shop owner got the calculator out though, it turns out that this business will reduce single-use plastic consumption this year by 5,100 2-Litre Milk Jugs!!
 Suddenly, not so wee!
 This is a real-world example, with real-world impact and real-world consequences.